 In his work An Universal History, from the Earliest Account of Time: Asiatic History to the Time of Alexander the Great, T. Osborne vol. 5 pg.
 291, two ancient sources are cited, informing us that “The Alexandrian Chronicle derives the Sarmatians from Cainan ; Eustachius Antiochenus the Soggodians”.
 While these identifications do not precisely match, are relatively late and might thus be met with skepticism, I believe there is reason to give them further consideration.

 The Sarmatians and Sogdians were related Iranic tribes, both very similar in dress, speech, religion and mode of living and they could easily be confused for one another or any of the other Iranic tribes.
-The Sarmatians were regarded as an offshoot of the Medes or were perhaps confused with the Medes (Diodorus Siculus, Library of History 2.43.5-7) and as discussed previously concerning Arphaxad, the descendants of Arphaxad and Cainan were certainly tied to the Medes.
+The Sarmatians were regarded as an offshoot of the Medes or were perhaps confused with the Medes (Diodorus Siculus, Library of History 2.43.5-7, Pliny the Elder, Natural History 6.7.19) and as discussed previously concerning Arphaxad, the descendants of Arphaxad and Cainan were certainly tied to the Medes.

 According to Jubilees 10.50-51 the Medes dwelt in the lands of Shem and according to Jubilees 8.5 Cainan married Milcah, a Median woman, the mother of Selah.
-Taken altogether the information seems to support the identification provided by Bochart (Phaleg 1.2) of Selah with the Susians and the city of Sele in Susiana (Ptolemy, Geography 1.6.3) and the association of the sons of Cainan with the Sogdians and Sarmatians.
+Taken altogether the information supports the identification provided by Bochart (Phaleg 1.2) of Selah with the Susians and the city of Sele in Susiana (Ptolemy, Geography 1.6.3) and the association of the sons of Cainan with the Sogdians and Sarmatians.
+The descendants of Cainan and Selah must have been an element among the Iranian Indo-Europeans who invaded Iran in the Bronze Age.

 There is some confusion among many students of Scripture surrounding the term Hebrew found in our Bible.
 Some associate this term only strictly with the Israelites, but it is evident that this is an error where Abraham, the great grandfather of the first Israelites, is called a Hebrew (Ibriy, H5680, Genesis 14.13).
 Strongs entry for Ibriy says “Patronymic from Eber [H5677]; an Eberite”.